syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 LKU OHR OIT KGH WHE IER DRA ELF ROI LOE OKL OFD

-### Code word
+### Code word / Keyword
-*(flipchart/whiteboard; paper for kids to write their own tables)*
+*(flipchart/whiteboard; paper for kids to write their own tables; there are printable ones)*

-You can make a code based on a special code word which only you know about.
+Kids can make a code based on a special code word (or keyword) which only they know about.
 We've chosen the word "XYLOPHONE".
 So first of all we write down the normal alphabet (the plaintext alphabet), and below it we write the code alphabet, starting with the codeword, and following the codeword with the rest of the alphabet.
 But there's a trick to this - remember that we don't want repeated letters!
 So kids have to leave out the second O in XYLOPHONE, and when you get to the normal alphabet you write down ABCDFGI... leaving out the E, the H, and any other letters in the codeword.